surniaulula/wpsso/readme.txt

 = 5.5.2-dev.4 =

-(2019/08/08) Fixed possible unrelated data in Schema @graph markup when the "Auto-Refresh Cache After Clearing" option is enabled.
+(2019/08/08) Fixed unrelated post data in Schema @graph markup when the "Auto-Refresh Cache After Clearing" option is enabled.

 = 5.5.1 =